netcinematics/ALPHA_BITZ_AI/WRITEUP.md

 For intellect to be accessible to all!

+INTRODUCING: "CONCEPTUAL_ACCESSIBILTY".

-As a firm believer that conceptual ability should be accessible to all humanity.
+As a firm believer that knowledge should be accessible to all humanity.

-> "CONCEPTUAL_ACCESSIBILITY" for all.
+> "CONCEPTUAL_ACCESSIBILITY" looks at ambiguity, cliche, Semantic Drift, misnomers and SOLVES each with MORE EXACT WORDS - called ALPHABITZ.

+- For LESS HALLUCINATION, and REDUCED COMPUTE COST!

-- Python open-source MIT.
+- Now in Python, open-source MIT - ALPHABITZ!

+- Previously in TensorFlow, JavaScript, and C++.

 ___

 ### PLAIN and SIMPLE:

-> This paper describes the exciting journey through alignment and accessibility.
+> This whitepaper describes the exciting journey through alignment and accessibility.

+- It LEVERAGES the natural DYNAMISM of LANGUAGE with NEOLOGISMS.

+- It creates "BITZ" of "WORDZ", infinitely combinable - to BEST_REFLECT_ACTUAL_REALITY.

+- It "REDESIGNS HUMAN LANGUAGE for the AGE_of_AI" - with core PRINCIPLES.

+___

+### BRIEF HISTORY:

-EQUIVALENT to the esteemed innovation of ALPHABETICS and ACRONYMS - for humanity.
+ALPHABITZ is EQUIVALENT to the innovation of ALPHABETICS.

+It is a new DIGITAL_LANGUAGE for AI and HUMANS - with a significant optimization of "EXACTNESS".

+Also, consider ACRONYMS.
+They have a distinct language pattern (1st letter of words, in uppercase).

+ALPHABITZ "extends" on that language pattern.
+For an impressive "extra_abilities" in AI text.

+But also ALPHABITZ has a principle of "SIMPLE_WORDS".

+> ALPHABITZ is a massive language simplification!

+Specifically, "packing definitive metastate into single characters".

-This paper describes similar accessible BENEFITS for humanity - through a NOVEL LINGUISTIC SCIENCE.
+This paper describes BENEFITS for humanity - through simplicity, accessibility and a NEW LINGUISTIC SCIENCE - called "LEXSCI" (LEXICAL_SCIENCE).
+For sophisticated Linguistic Enhancement Techniques - called "ENHANCED_SYNTAX".

 > Enabled by GEMINI and Python on generativeai ADK!

-Sophisticated Linguistic Enhancement Techniques, called "ENHANCED_SYNTAX".

-> Human language redesigned for the Artificial Intelligence Age.

-A recipe, that results in "Generative_Intelligence" practices.

-> Intelligence tools "extended" beyond industrial age into "AGE_of_AI".

 ___

+### OVERVIEW:

+> Human language redesign for the Artificial Intelligence Age.

+A recipe, that results in optimization for AI, and intelligence tools, for CONCEPTUAL_ACCESSIBILITY.

+Which "EXTEND" far beyond industrial age into "AGE_of_AI" - as "EXTRA".

+___

-### AI RECIPE beyond MISNOMER:
+### AI RECIPE EXAMPLE:

+Consider the challenge of AMBIGUOUS MISNOMER CONCEPTS.

 AGI: defines "general" intelligence.